 If you are consistently not prepared for class, fail to attend class or participate online, grossly neglect coursework, lack the necessary level of English proficiency to be successful in the course, or do not have course prerequisites and your continued enrollment is disruptive to the progress of instruction, you may, after written warning by the instructor, be excluded from the course.
 The instructor’s warning should specify the steps the student must take to be allowed to continue in the course.

+If it is before the drop deadline, you may drop the course as an alternative to exclusion.
 If it is before the withdrawal deadline, you may voluntarily withdraw from the course for a WD or WN grade as an alternative to exclusion.
 But you may no longer attend or participate.

 If you are excluded from a course, you may no longer participate in any way, including attending classes, participating online, taking exams, and submitting work.
 You are assigned the permanent notation EXD (excluded from course), which is equivalent to a failing grade and earns no credit for the course.
 You are not eligible for a tuition refund for courses for which you are assigned an EXD notation.